 AI is playing a crucial role is advancing autonomous vehicle software to commercial viability.
 Not only is it essential to the operations of a driverless vehicle, but it learns from its experience.
 The more miles a AI system sees, the more reliable and safer it becomes.
 What’s more, the lessons learned from one vehicle can be shared with others.
 So as more cars are deployed with autonomous vehicle technology, safety will improve at a faster and faster rate.

 There are three ways AI is being used to enhance the safety of autonomous vehicles.
 First and foremost, AI is being used to operate actual vehicles in real world situations under close supervision.
 This is the most direct and effective way to improve AVs.
 The problem is that this is a very capital intensive process.
 It requires buying or building vehicles and outfitting them with necessary hardware.
-It also requires staff dedicated to operate (if necessary) and study its actions.
+It also requires staff dedicated to operate the vehicle (if necessary) and study its actions.
 This method is essential to developing and proving the safety of AVs, but it takes an enormous amount of time to accumulate the driving miles necessary to prove the technology.

-The roll-out of car-to-car communications is not waiting for driverless cars.
+The roll-out of V2V communications is not waiting for driverless cars.
 It has already been rolled out for testing and it could become standard in new cars in the next couple years.
 What it does is broadcast a vehicle’s speed and position in addition to functions like steering and braking to nearby vehicles (perhaps a hundred yards or so).
 These vehicles can take that information and calculate the likelihood of a collision.
 In today’s vehicles, an impending collision would translate to warning to a driver or perhaps partial override of steering and braking.
 In autonomous vehicles that information would translate seamlessly into the overall operation of the vehicle.